jotron-as/CPP-Parsing-Combinators/README.md

 - Performance hasn't been tested yet.
 Not much effort has been put into performance yet
 - It requires C++ 17

-The library is user LGPL-3.0.
+The library uses the LGPL-3.0 licence.
 Because it is a header only library, this is functionally the same as a BSD licence.
 For more info, see [here](http://eigen.tuxfamily.org/index.php?title=Licensing_FAQ&oldid=1117)

 ## Installing